astr0n8t/go-kobo-sync/README.md

 ### Template Customization (Optional)

-Copy `template.example.md` to `template.md` to customize the markdown format.
+`header_template.md` is used to create the file initially and `template.md` is used to add highlights to the file.
 The template uses Go's text/template syntax with the following variables:

 - `{{.Title}}` - Book title
 - `{{.SyncDate}}` - Last sync timestamp